 Principal of Noble Solicitors

-Whether you are buying or selling your home, unit or vacant land, we can advise and guide you through the process of:
+Whether you are buying or selling your business, home, unit or vacant land, or entering into a lease, we can advise and guide you with:

-- Drafting or advising with respect to a retail or commercial lease.
+- Drafting or reviewing a retail or commercial lease

 Regardless of the size of your business, we can advise and guide you through the process of preparing or reviewing a variety of contracts and agreements, including: